-Jacqueline Haley is ASF’s Operations Manager.
+Jacqueline Haley is ASF’s National Operations Manager.
 Prior to joining ASF Jackie served as Community Relation Manage for St. Elizabeth Medical Center.
 Jackie’s volunteer activities include serving as Executive Director for Greater Boston Sickle Cell Disease Association, Chair of the Jamaica Diaspora Northeast Advisory Board and member of the Hyde Park Main Streets Board of Directors.
 She was honored with Jamaica Consul General Heritage Award for Community Service.
 She is a graduate of Mico Teacher’s College, and holds a Masters of Management from Cambridge College

 ALABAMA SCHWEITZER FELLOWS PROGRAM